Common 409A Mistakes Founders Make (and How to Avoid Them)

 - Treat it as governance, not just compliance

-If your startup has a foreign parent company, distributed teams across multiple countries, or a multi-currency cap table, 409A compliance becomes more complex.
+International startups face additional 409A complexity when they have a foreign parent company, distributed teams across multiple countries, or a multi-currency cap table.

 Common international 409A mistakes include: